WDD 130: Web Fundamentals

 Common Border Shorthand

-This applies a 1 pixel border around the element with a solid line and a color that will be a match the background of the containing/parent element.
+This applies a 1 pixel border around the element with a solid line and a color that match the background of the containing/parent element.
 The color is set to 10% opacity.

 Activity Instructions